Eng-Hisham991/Analyzing-Flight-Delays/README.md

 We uploaded the app into AWS through elastic beanstalk following different instructions such as creating different files txt and py and uploading them.

+## How to use

+ - Select from the lists a departure airport then the month then the charts will be updated accordingly.

+ App is available on AWS: https://ukm Enjoy!

+ Hisham (@Eng-Hisham991), Abdullah (@Abdullah101298) and Mercy (@mercymuigai)